-12. Impact of Covid-19:
+12. Impact of COVID-19:

-On March 11, 2020, the World Health Organization declared the Coronavirus COVID-19 (COVID-19) outbreak a pandemic.
+On March 11, 2020, the World Health Organization declared the Coronavirus COVID-19 ("COVID-19") outbreak a pandemic which resulted in a series of public health and emergency measures to combat the spread of the virus.
 This has resulted in significant financial, market and societal impacts in Canada and around the world.
+As a result of the measures in place, the Foundation shifted its fundraising efforts to focus on virtual campaigns.